BlackCorsair/advanced-c--modern-programming/README.md

 * A destructor should not throw exceptions.
 Because of this, all destructors in STL are **noexcept**.
 * Move operations should not throw exceptions.

+## Compile time constants: constex

+* Expressions evaluated at compile time (pdf had an errata) -> **constexpr**
+* Values that can't be modified (immutable) -> **const**

+### Why would I want to use this feature?
+**PERFORMANCE BIATCH! (batman-bitchslap-meme)**

+**Why the hell should you use C++ in the first place?
+Because you want that sweet, sweet performance and flexibility.** *But rust...* **RUST IS NOT ISO, IT DOESN'T HAS A STANDARD AND IS CONTROLLED BY AN ENTITY!** *ok, ok... jeez...*.

+So why do we want to use compile-time expresions?
+To calculate things we want ahead of time.
+Supose that you need to calculate or initialize something every time and that this calculation costs you 2ms because it access the system memory, some hundred of CPU cycles, etc...
+You can do that *in advance* even before the code runs the first time.